dekkerglen/CubeCobra/CONTRIBUTING.md

 2. Make your changes in the fork.
 3. Submit the PR to be merged into this repository.
 Expect some comments and feedback.

-TODO: Code style
+### Code Style

-TODO: Any license requirements?
+Cube Cobra currently uses 4 languages: Javascript, Jade/PUG, CSS, and HTML.
+Please refer to the following guidelines with respect to each language.
+For Javascript, CSS, and HTML, you can use the following formatter to format your code: https://beautifier.io/ Please ensure you set the indentation to 2 spaces.
+There might be some code from the initial commit that doesn't adhere to the style guidelines, and it is fine to reformat it with that tool.
+For Jade/PUG, you can use the following atom package: https://atom.io/packages/jade-beautify For HTML class names, please use all lower case name, with tokens separated by dashes (e.g. edit-blog-button).
+For HTML ID's, please use on alphabetic characters in camelcase.

 # How to report a bug
 ### Security Disclosures

 If you find a security vulnerability, do NOT open an issue.
 Send a private message to DEKKARU#2784 on discord instead.
-TODO: Consider setting up an email for this.
+You can also email support@cubecobra.com.

 ### Tell your contributors how to file a bug report.